-This tells you the percent of residents who were prescribed antipsychotic medications.
-Antipsychotic medications are administered to patients for many medical conditions, such as Alzheimer's or other dementias.
-Unfortunately, in limited cases, increased usage of these drugs may indicate a facility is using these medications to control patient behavior.
+This is the percentage of patients who were prescribed antipsychotic drugs.
+Antipsychotic medications are prescribed to residents for a variety of conditions, such as cognitive disorders.
+Tragically, in limited situations, increased usage of these drugs may indicate that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Arbors at Mifflin, 21.99% of Patients use Anti-Anxiety Medication